nhsconnect/prm-practice-migration/guide/03-pre-migration-planning.md

 By now you should have [formally requested a data extract from the existing supplier](/prm-practice-migration/guide/get-started#request-data-extract) (source) of your Foundation Solution.
 Your existing supplier must provide you with this extract according to the Data Migration Standard (DMI06).

 If you do not have confirmation from the existing supplier that the extract will be provided on the date requested, you need to chase this up with them.
-Once you have contacted your existing supplier with your request, they have 5 working days to provide all the data extract(s) you require in a suitable, encrypted, electronic format as documented in the DDE.
+They must provide all the data extract(s) you require in a suitable, encrypted, electronic format as documented in the DDE.
+All data extracts must also contain the full set of audit trails, where applicable (see DMI07 and DMI26 for more details).

 * * *
 **_SLA:_**  Once you have requested an initial data extract from your existing supplier, they have 5 working days to provide you with this extract.